 California’s SB 611 is introducing new regulations for landlords, including restrictions on fees, new tenant protections, and mandatory disclosures.
 These changes aim to prevent unfair charges and ensure tenants have clear, upfront information about rental costs.

-Managing rental properties in California means keeping up with legal updates like SB 611.
-If you’re a landlord looking for an Irvine property manager, Anaheim property manager, or Huntington Beach property manager, our team ensures you stay compliant and stress-free.
-We specialize in helping rental owners navigate complex laws while maximizing their investments.
-If you’re unsure how SB 611 affects your rental operations or need assistance updating your policies, give us a call at (949) 892-1505.
+If you’re unsure how SB 611 affects your rental operations or need assistance updating your policies, please give us a call at (949) 892-1505.
 At Good Life Property Management, we’re here to help you stay compliant and protect your investment.
 Contact us today to learn how we can support your rental business.

 Key Takeaways